Esri/dynamic-situational-awareness-qt/docs/README.md

 There is a compass on the display's lower-right corner.
 Its red pointer points to north.
 Touching the compass will rotate the map so the top points toward north.

-The [NorthArrow compass control] is part of ArcGIS Runtime Toolkit for Qt.
+The [NorthArrow compass control] is part of [ArcGIS Runtime Toolkit for Qt].

 ### Map context menu